guimlherme/16-point-fft/README.md

 The output is divided by 16, in such a way that the output values should fit between -1 and 1.

 There are three input control signals: clk, reset, enable.
 The reset signal is activated with a logic zero.
 The enable signal will start a new calculations with a logic one.
-It is not necessary to keep the enable signal dunring the calculations.
+It is not necessary to keep the enable signal during the calculations.

 ## Usage